 The National Museum of Cambodia is Cambodian largest archaeological and historical museum.
 Located in the capital of Cambodia, the museum houses plenty of artifacts ranging from prehistoric times to the modern history of Cambodia.
 Moreover, the museum also hosts the largest collection of Khmer artifacts in the world and oversees other museums in the country as well.

 You might also be interested: What You Need to Know about Weather in Phnom Penh

-We can say that Phnom Penh is an incredible city which grips the way to your heart.
+We can say that Phnom Penh is an incredible city that grips the way to your heart.
 The capital of Cambodia, a city full of rich cultures and amazing history.
-It is, therefore, a perfect destination for people who love exploring new cultures and experiencing an endless beauty of Phnom Penh from architectures to environment to the people themselves.
+It is, therefore, a perfect destination for people who love exploring new cultures and experiencing an endless beauty of Phnom Penh from architectures to the environment to the people themselves.